 Founded by MIT and CERN scientists, Proton Mail is the world’s largest open-source and end-to-end encrypted email service.

-With a Proton for Business plan, you can create custom domain email addresses for your organization, and multiple user control levels and account types let you easily administer your organization and fine-tune security settings.
+With a Proton for Business plan(new window), you can create custom domain email addresses for your organization, and multiple user control levels and account types let you easily administer your organization and fine-tune security settings.

 Proton Mail supports two-factor authentication, and can be accessed via any web browser, through its Android and iOS apps, or using a third-party email client, such as Outlook, Thunderbird, or Apple Mail.